-Students who study Biology are able to take the subject at A Level.
-Students who wish to pursue a career in a science based field, such as medicine, dentistry, physiotherapy, optometry, veterinary science and also in the rapidly expanding fields of biotechnology and genetic engineering.
+Students who study GCSE Biology can take the subject at A Level.
+A level Biology enables students to pursue degree courses in a science-based field, such as medicine, dentistry, physiotherapy, optometry, veterinary science and also in the rapidly expanding fields of biotechnology and genetic engineering.